kim-em/hott-2017/README.md

     * send them to Scott,
     * create a github account and ask Scott for commit access,
     * create a github account and create a pull request, or
     * you can use the online LaTeX editor at SageMathCloud, which we've [hooked up to this repository](https://cloud.sagemath.com/projects/73ac273c-acff-45e1-b1ab-c4e55ae33e5f/files/hott-2017/).
 You'll need to create an account there and ask for access.
+Please remember to `git push` your changes from the SageMath terminal.
 * Let's try using the issues page here on github to keep track of questions we'd like to collectively think about.
 Scott has put up a first example, about the space of proofs that fg = gf in \pi_2(X).
 Please feel free to put anything up here, including basic questions asking for clarifications.

 Interactive theorem proving